 - are automatically disqualified from being a director of a company; and

 - may be prohibited from practicing in your chosen profession depending on that professions’ particular requirements.

 Our office often assists in bankruptcy matters.
-It is important that if you receive any correspondence regarding bankruptcy that you treat that correspondence seriously and urgently obtain legal advice.
+It is important that, if you receive any correspondence regarding bankruptcy, you treat that correspondence seriously and urgently obtain legal advice.
 Quite often matters can be resolved before bankruptcy occurs if one acts prudently.

 Once a person has been declared bankrupt it can be an extremely difficult situation to resolve particularly because most of the bankrupt’s assets vest in the Trustee in Bankruptcy and the Trustee in Bankruptcy is required to be paid for the services which he or she renders.